Innovate UK

 Grant in 2018

-Symbiosis Pharmaceutical Services Limited is a contract manufacturer specializing in sterile pharmaceuticals for clinical trials, based in Stirling, United Kingdom.
-Established in 2011 to address the growing global demand for niche sterile manufacturing, the company provides filling and finishing services tailored to biotechnology and specialty pharmaceutical companies.
+Symbiosis Pharmaceutical Services Limited is a contract manufacturer specializing in sterile pharmaceuticals for clinical trials, established in 2011 in Stirling, United Kingdom.
+The company addresses the growing global demand for niche sterile manufacturing by providing filling and finishing services tailored to the needs of biotech and specialty pharmaceutical companies.
 Its purpose-built facility is designed to accommodate both biologic and small molecule production, focusing on small-scale injectable products.
-Symbiosis differentiates itself by offering rapid access to manufacturing slots and quick release of drug products, enabling clients to meet tight timelines effectively.
-By maintaining high standards of regulatory compliance, Symbiosis supports the evolving needs of its clients in the pharmaceutical sector.
+Symbiosis distinguishes itself by offering rapid access to manufacturing slots and quick release of drug products, enabling clients to meet tight timelines effectively.
+With a commitment to maintaining regulatory compliance, Symbiosis supports its clients in navigating the complexities of drug product development and supply.

 Metrion Biosciences